In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 LoadBalancer

-is usually billed by the number of exposed services, it can be expensive.
+is usually billed by the number of exposed services and can, therefore, get expensive.

-There is a limit of 16 active LoadBalancer
+Note: There is a limit of 200 active LoadBalancer

-per Openstack project (also named Openstack tenant).
-This limit can be exceptionally raised upon request through our support team
+per OpenStack project (also named OpenStack tenant).
+This limit can be raised by contacting OVHcloud US support.

 Supported annotations